Zwerd/zwerd.github.io/_posts/2019-09-20-oscp_certificate.md

 1. You need to bring up some webpage on your local PC using apache2.
 2. The web page need to use other port that 80.
 3. The web page need to be simple and contain some link for ssh terminal.
-4. By click the link it will open terminal to our PC.
+4. By click the link it will open terminal to your PC.

 You can do the exercise alone and after that comeback to continue reading and see how I did it, or you can read all it through and do as I done.
 I encourage you to do this exercise alone, in this way you sharpen your ability to become familiar with the technological space at your disposal to do things that will help you with an penetration test.